Richer Medicare Payments For Rural Hospitals Could Come At Urban Centers' Expense

 The Massachusetts Health & Hospital Association's Michael Sroczynski, who oversees its government lobbying, questioned in an emailed statement whether the wage index is the correct mechanism for providing relief to struggling hospitals.
 The state's hospitals have historically been at the higher end of the wage index.

-In contrast, Tennessee Hospital Association's CEO Craig Becker applauded the proposed change and said the Trump administration is recognizing the "longstanding unfairness" of the index.
+In contrast, Tennessee Hospital Association CEO Craig Becker applauded the proposed change and said the Trump administration is recognizing the "longstanding unfairness" of the index.
 Tennessee has been among the hardest hit with hospital closures, counting 10 since 2012.

 In Alabama, where four rural hospitals have closed since 2012, Howard said that without the change she "could see a dozen or more of our hospitals not being able to survive the next year."
 Indeed, Howard said, hospitals in more than 20 states could gain Medicare dollars if the proposal passes and "only a small number actually get hurt."